drvinceknight/pfm/docs/_labsheets/05-writing-mathematics.md

     [Video hint (overleaf)](http://youtu.be/cHuDdblKmjs)

-13. **TICKABLE** Mathematics can also be included in equations and referred to as for sections, pictures etc:
+13. Mathematics can also be included in equations and referred to as for sections, pictures etc:

         \begin{equation}\label{my_first_equation}
         e=mc^2